kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Generic Constraints" asset="/assets/adaptive-instagram/generic-constraints.jpg" %}

-The generic constraints are as follows, the `HeaderView` has a fixed height; its left, right, and top edges are pinned to the super view.
+As seen in the generic constraints graphic above, the `HeaderView` has a fixed height and its left, right, and top edges are pinned to the super view.
 Our `PictureView` will always be displayed as a square so we define a contraint equating its height and width.
 The `AuthorView` will also have a fixed height and its top edge will always be pinned to the bottom edge of the `HeaderView`.

-The following function when called will create and install these generic constraints.
+The following view controller function when called will create and install these generic constraints.

 {% highlight objective-c %}
 - (void)installGenericConstraints
 {
-    UIView *superView = self.view;

     [self.headerView mas_makeConstraints:^(MASConstraintMaker *make) {
         make.height.equalTo(@60);
-        make.left.right.and.top.equalTo(superView);
+        make.left.right.and.top.equalTo(self.view);
     }];

     [self.pictureView mas_makeConstraints:^(MASConstraintMaker *make) {
         make.height.equalTo(self.pictureView.mas_width);
-        make.left.equalTo(superView);
+        make.left.equalTo(self.view);
     }];

     [self.authorView mas_makeConstraints:^(MASConstraintMaker *make) {